DDOT #3200's:

 (Click-on the above photos to view larger image)

-Meanwhile, an impending SMART bus order for additional fleets of 40-foot long RTS-II coaches over the next few years
+Meanwhile, an impending SMART coach order for additional fleets of 40-foot long RTS coaches over the next few

-just didn't seem to fit well into the agency's long-term restructuring plans.
-The first sixty-five coaches were due to be de-
+years just didn't seem to fit well into the agency's long-term restructuring plans.
+The first sixty-five coaches were due

-livered that same year.
-After the coaches were delivered in June, only thirty-two of the new buses (#9501-9532) were
+to be delivered that same year.
+After the coaches arrived in June, only thirty-two of the new buses (#9501-9532) were

 DDOT coach #3263 — seen here standing-by in Times Square and awaiting extra-service — is representative of the second fleet of #3200-series RTS coaches (#3250-3282) that began arriving in April of 1997.
 These coaches were the result of a SMART option for new coaches later diverted to DDOT.
 Although built to the same SMART specifications as the original 1995 fleet, these coaches would arrive already sporting their DDOT colors.
 (Photo courtesy of Detroit Mike's photos on DDOT buses – shared online at Flickr)